Cheap Car Insurance for College Students and Recent Grads

-Recent college grads are preparing themselves for a number of big changes including finding new places to live, finding a job, and getting their own insurance.
-None of these are easy tasks, but compare.com can help you with at least one of them.
-We’ve created a guide to cheap car insurance for college grads to help you get one of these big changes pinned down and out of your way so you can move on to more important stuff (and have some money in your pocket too).
+College students and recent college graduates face a number of big changes, like living in a new area, finding a job, studying for classes and getting their own car insurance.
+None of these are easy tasks, but Compare.com can help with at least one.
+We’ve created a guide for cheap car insurance for college students and grads so you can focus on your other tasks (and have some extra money in your pocket too).

-College students and grads have a lot to worry about when it comes to finances.
-Finding cheap car insurance for college students and grads is certainly a concern, but it’s rarely a top priority.
-Many college grads just get a policy from the same company that insures their parents.
+Finding cheap car insurance for college students is certainly a concern, but it’s rarely a top priority.
+Many college students just get a policy from the same insurance company that their parents use.
 Some go online and get a quote or two from different car insurance companies.
-But what’s the best way to find a good deal on car insurance?
+But what’s the best car insurance for college students?

-What can college grads do to help them get cheap car insurance when they’re ready to get their own car insurance policy?
-The first thing is to make sure that they have a good credit score.
-A good credit score can get you a better rate on car insurance and keeping that score up by paying bills on time or paying overdue debts.
+If you’re a recent college graduate, what can you do to get cheap car insurance when getting your own car insurance policy?
+The first thing is to make sure that you have a good credit score.
+A good credit score can get you a better rate on car insurance.
+Be sure to keep your score up too by paying bills on time and paying overdue debts.
 Paying off your credit cards will help to you to maintain your current insurance price.
-On the other hand, falling behind on payments can hurt your credit score and, if you get very far behind, could mean your insurance provider might choose not to renew your policy later on.
+On the other hand, falling behind on payments can hurt your credit score.
+If you get too far behind, your insurance carrier might choose not to renew your policy when your policy expires.

 College grads can combine car insurance and other policies

-Recent college grads will often have a need for a number of insurance policies such as auto, renters, and perhaps life insurance.
+Recent college grads will often have several insurance policies such as auto, renters and perhaps life insurance.
 One way to get cheap car insurance for college graduates is to bundle these policies.
 Bundling is when you buy multiple types of insurance together from the same insurance company.
-Not only does this decrease your auto insurance premium, but the premium for your other insurance products as well.
+Not only might bundling decrease your auto insurance premium, but the premium for your other insurance products as well.
 Plus, it’s one less bill to worry about.

-Getting cheap car insurance is about knowing what you need
+Getting the best car insurance for college graduates is about knowing what you need